 The project

-Enerdata – in partnership with Trinomics, Cambridge Econometrics and Ludwig Bölkow Systemtechnik – was selected by the Directorate-General for Energy (DG ENER) of the European Commission to perform a study on energy prices, costs, and subsidies in Europe.
+Enerdata, in partnership with Trinomics, LBST, Öko-Institut, E3 Modelling and Atico, was selected by the European Commission’s Directorate-General for Energy (DG ENER) to conduct a study on energy prices and costs in Europe.

 Strategic stakes

-Responsible for the EU’s energy policy, DG ENER strives to guarantee secure, sustainable, and competitively priced energy in Europe.
+As the authority on EU energy policy, DG ENER works to ensure secure, sustainable, and competitively priced energy for Europe.

 - Enerdata contributed its proficiency in database management to collect, process, and organise huge amounts of data gathered from over 50 individual sources.
 Our experience in designing smart data tools supported the development of efficient, user-friendly databases for DG ENER.